Vaadasch/certbot/README.md

 I do not have this tested on apache, only nginx.
 But contributions are welcome.

 # What do I do
-The `/.well-known/acme-challenge/` is some folder where my nginx specifically.
-No need of the binded directory to be named .well-known/acme-challenge.
+The `/.well-known/acme-challenge/` is some URL my nginx specifically serve from another directory.
+No need of this binded directory to be named .well-known/acme-challenge.
 It juste need to be SERVED by that name.

 I use a "generic" file `server_ssl.conf` among my https servers.
 That's why my SSL_FLAG is that name.
 You can use `ssl_certificate_key` if you write it in each server file.